-In my last post, I’ve mentioned that — if designers must step up to the plate and become skilled facilitators — there are some visual thinking techniques that might come handy, which can be drawn from design thinking, data analytics, system thinking, game storming, and lean start-up.
+In my last post, I mentioned that — if designers must step up to the plate and become skilled facilitators — some visual thinking techniques might come in handy, which can be drawn from design thinking, data analytics, system thinking, game-storming, and lean start-up.

 Discussing Design and Shared Understanding

-In the second post of this series, I’ve mentioned that I’ve found that — more often than not — is not for the lack of ideas that teams cannot innovate, but because of all the friction or drag created by not having a shared vision and understanding of what the problems they are trying to solve.
+In the second post of this series, I mentioned that I’ve found that — more often than not — it is not for the lack of ideas that teams cannot innovate but because of all the friction or drag created by not having a shared vision and understanding of what the problems they are trying to solve.

-Just to make sure I’m not misunderstood: it doesn’t matter at that point if the team lacks a vision or the vision is just poorly communicated, the result is the same: team will lack engagement and slowly drift apart.
+To make sure I’m not misunderstood: it doesn’t matter at that point if the team lacks a vision or the vision is just poorly communicated.
+The result is the same: the team will lack engagement and slowly drift apart.

-An important aspect of creating shared understanding within a team is to develop shared memories and meaning.
-Theoretically, developing shared meaning requires achieving a shared understood lexicology, schema or language in which to communicate, despite differences in backgrounds (education, training, experience, fields, etc.) of the team members (S.Y.T.
+Developing shared memories and meaning is important to creating shared understanding within a team.
+Theoretically, developing shared meaning requires achieving a shared understood lexicology, schema, or language in which to communicate, despite differences in backgrounds (education, training, experience, fields, etc.) of the team members (S.Y.T.
 Lang et al. / Computers in Industry 48 (2002) 89–98).

-- Story: few people can remember up to 20,000 digits of Pi, yet a there are lot of actors and readers that can recite Hamlet, which has more than 50,000 words.
+- Story: few people can remember up to 20,000 digits of Pi, yet many actors and readers can recite Hamlet, which has more than 50,000 words.

 - Place: the most accurate memories people had of 9/11 three years after the incident was where they were.